yatisht/usher/README.md

 ### Running faToVcf

-Users can use the tool, faToVcf, to convert a fasta file containing sequences that have been aligned to a reference into a vcf.
+Users can use the tool, `faToVcf`, to convert a fasta file containing sequences that have been aligned to a reference into a vcf.
 For example, if a user possesses a file named "combined.fa" containing sequences that have been aligned to a sequence with fasta header "NC_045512v2", they can run the following command and generate a vcf names "output.vcf":

 ```
 ./faToVcf -ref=NC_045512v2 combined.fa output.vcf